ritza-co/kaboom/doc/21-scenes.md

 ]

 ```

-The `SPEED` variable holds the speed of our player sprite and the list  `LEVELS` holds a map for different levels through which the player can advance once he collects all the coins in one level.
-The symbols in the list represent the position of game objects to be added to different positions on the map.
+The `SPEED` variable holds the speed of our player sprite and the list `LEVELS` holds a map for different levels through which the player can advance once all the coins in one level are collected.
+The symbols in the list represent the game objects to be added at different positions on the map.

 Now we're going to implement the "game" scene.
-Using the `scene()` we can create a scene and specify the name of the scene in the first parameter of the function, we can also pass in variables or arrays in the second parameter(as a list), that we will use inside the scene.
+Using the `scene()` function we can create a scene and specify the name of the scene in the first parameter of the function, we can also pass in variables or arrays in the second parameter (as a list), that we will use inside the scene.

 The rest of the code in this section will be implemented inside the `scene()` function.
 Add the following code below the `LEVELS` list: